 Let’s say you have a pension plan with your employer.
 When you leave your job , you’d have to decide what to do with this pension.
 Depending on your specific situation and terms of the plan, you may have three options:

-• transfer your pension assets into a locked-in account like a LIRA.
+transfer the maximum allowable amount of your pension assets into a locked-in account like a LIRA.
+Any amount above the maximum allowable amount may be taxable if received in cash.

 Benefits of a LIRA